 OER Toolkit- Sustainability

 In the very early days of OER, a handful of foundations, such as the William and Flora Hewlett Foundation, led the way in funding OER projects across the globe.
 Today, funding for OER remains limited, although more diversified.
-Individuals and colleges may explore a range of sources to support their OER work, including those listed below.
+Individuals and districts may explore a range of sources to support their OER work, including those listed below.

 Why Policy Matters